UoB-COMSM0166/2026-group-7/README.md

 <li><strong>Layla Pei :</strong> Developed the head-up display (HUD), menu navigation, and the soundscape providing crucial gameplay feedback.</li>
 </ul>
 <p>
-Notably, the team operated without a designated Scrum Master or Product Owner.
+The team operated without a designated Scrum Master or Product Owner.
 Leadership was distributed: each member had full autonomy over their own domain and could make adjustments without waiting for approval.
 Cross-domain decisions were resolved through peer discussion in our regular meetings, where every member gave and received feedback as an equal.
 </p>

 ### 6.2 Team Dynamics and Crisis Management